rxcle/rxindi-support/help.md

 Components typically expect certain data, which is the context on which data paths inside the Component are relative to.
 In our example we have a data path to `FirstName`, so we will need a context that provides an element with that name.

 If we only reference the Component and specify nothing else, then that Component will get the same data context as what is used at the location where we are referencing the component.
 In this case that is the default context, which is `/Root`.
 In this particular case we want to provide the Component with `/Root/Person` as context instead.
-If we do this we can directly use the path to `FirstName` element inside the Component.
+If we do this, we can directly use the path to `FirstName` element inside the Component.
 This makes the Component independent from a particular parent element.

 In order to provide a context when placing the Component, a comma is placed directly after the Component name, followed by the path to the data that should be used as context for the Component.
 In this case we want to provide `Person` (relative to `/Root`) as a context.